Bearded Dragon Not Eating

 BEST OPTION: Do NOT get into the habit of feeding your bearded dragon the “treats” as his regular diet.
 Feed the vegetables, crickets, and fruit in this order of priority.

-NOTE: Feeding juvenile bearded dragons is different from feeding adults.
+NOTE: Feeding juvenile bearded dragons are different from feeding adults.
 Refer to Raising a Baby Bearded Dragon? – Read This First!

 Since beardies are omnivorous (eating both animal and plant foods), it’s a great idea to constantly feed your beardie a variety of food including the correct vegetables which are essential in a bearded dragon’s diet.
 Many beardies may not like to eat their veggies but you have to persist until they do start eating them…sounds familiar huh, Mom?
-For more information about what to feed your bearded dragon, refer to How and What to Feed Your Dragon to Keep It Healthy and Happy.
+For more information about what to feed your bearded dragon, refer to What Bearded Dragon Food to Give and How to Feed.

-There are a few other reasons, than being plain picky, that may result in your beardie not eating.
+There are a few other reasons than being plain picky, which may result in your beardie not eating.

 More Than One Bearded Dragon?

 Do you have more than one beardie?
 If you do and you’re keeping them together, they may be stressed out.
 Bearded dragons are not highly social creatures within their own species.
 So to get along in a relatively small enclosure, all beardies must “like” each other.
 If not, stress occurs.
 The solution, as inconvenient as it may be, is to isolate your beardies by putting them in separate vivariums.
-Refer to Is Keeping More Than One Bearded Dragon a Good Idea?
+Refer to Is Keeping Multiple Bearded Dragons a Good Idea?

 NOTE: Do NOT put males together.
 Male bearded dragons are territorial and will fight each other, resulting in beardies with wounds.
 Even possible death!